 You might need to have your car boosted.
 Your battery may also need to be tested.
 Read here: how to check the battery

 "The "key is not found" light is on.

 In most cars with a push button start, the key fob must be inside the car to start the engine.
-How does your car security system knows that the key fob is inside the car?
+How does your car security system know that the key fob is inside the car?
 The key fob has a small transmitter / receiver inside.
-It communicates wearilessly with a car's security system.
+It communicates wirelessly with the vehicle's security system.
 Often, when a key fob battery becomes weak, the key fob fails to communicate with the car.